 Step 1 – Login to your cPanel account using the username and password that was provided to you by your webhosting provider.

 Step 2 – Once you log in to cPanel click on the Backup Wizard icon and then click the Backup button and after that click one the Full Backup button.
-Follow the illustrations that are given below:
+Follow the illustrations given below:

 Step 3 – Now you need to make sure that you choose “Home Directory” as your Backup Destination.
 If your hosting account has many files consuming a large amount of disk space, you better send an email address so that a notification is sent to your email address when the backup process completes.
 After doing this process, click the Generate Backup button.